DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 For this tutorial, we followed the documented procedure explaining how to install [Keycloak on OpenShift](https://www.keycloak.org/getting-started/getting-started-openshift)
 We tested with the Keycloak version 19.0.3

-You can follow this installation instructions : [Get started with Keycloak on Openshift](https://www.keycloak.org/getting-started/getting-started-openshift)
+You can follow this installation the [Get started with Keycloak on Openshift](https://www.keycloak.org/getting-started/getting-started-openshift) instructions.

-If you want to install in another Kubernetes platform you can follow this [instructions](https://www.keycloak.org/getting-started/getting-started-kube).
+If you want to install in another Kubernetes platform you can follow this [Get started with Keycloak on Kubernetes](https://www.keycloak.org/getting-started/getting-started-kube) instructions.

 # Configure a Keycloak instance for ODM (Part 1)